giojsantana/giojsantana/README.md

 - valorant
 - the binding of isaac
 -------------------------------------
-# currently learning
+# Currently Learning
 - web development (html, css, js)
 - excited to eventually start learning react
 -------------------------------------
-# You can email me at:
+# You Can Email Me At:
 - gjsantana2002@gmail.com